Land tenure: China

 Land in China is state-owned or collectively owned.
 Enterprises, farmers, and householders lease land from the state using long-term leases of 20 to 70 years.
 Foreign investors are not allowed to buy or own land in China.

 Thailand

-In Thailand foreigners are prohibited to own or possess land in Thailand.
+In Thailand foreigners are normally prohibited to own or possess land in Thailand.
+These restrictions are covered in the land code, articles 96 and following.

 Cambodia

-Under Article 44 of the Cambodian Constitution, “only natural persons or legal entities of Khmer nationality shall have the right to land ownership.” foreigners are prohibited to own or possess land in Cambodia.
+Under Article 44 of the Cambodian Constitution, "only natural persons or legal entities of Khmer nationality shall have the right to land ownership." foreigners are prohibited to own or possess land in Cambodia.

 Philippines

 Foreigners are prohibited owning land in the Philippines under the 1987 Constitution.

 Indonesia

 Foreigners are not allowed to own freehold land in Indonesia.

 Vietnam

 Foreigners cannot buy and own land, like in many other Southeast Asian countries.
 Instead, the land is collectively owned by all Vietnamese people, but governed by the state.
 As written in the national Land Law, foreigners and foreign organizations are allowed to lease land.
 The leasehold period is up to 50 years.